-NFS and Other Networked Filesystems
+7.9 NFS and Other Networked Filesystems

-When a batch job starts, its stdin file (if specified) is copied from the submission directory on the remote submission host.
-This file is placed in the \$PBSMOMHOME directory on the mother superior node (i.e., /usr/spool/PBS/spool).
-As the job runs, stdout and stderr files are generated and placed in this directory using the naming convention \$JOBID.OU and \$JOBID.ER.
+When a batch job starts, its stdin file (if specified) is copied from the submission directory on the remote submission host to the TORQUE_HOME/spool directory (e.g., /var/spool/torque/spool on the execution host (or "mother superior").

-When the job completes, the MOM copies the files into the directory from which the job was submitted.
-By default, this file copying will be accomplished using a remote copy facility such as rcp or scp.
+When the job completes, the MOM copies the files back to the submission directory on the remote submit host.
+The file copy happens using a remote copy facility such as rcp (default) or scp.

-If a shared file system such as NFS, DFS, or AFS is available, a site can specify that the MOM should take advantage of this by specifying the \$usecp directive inside the MOM configuration file (located in the \$PBSMOMHOME/mom priv directory) using the following format:
+If a shared file system such as NFS, DFS, or AFS is available, a site can specify that the MOM should take advantage of this by specifying the \$usecp directive inside the MOM configuration file (located in the TORQUE HOME/mom priv directory) using the following format: